mxbi/HFC-Lyme-Disease/README.md

 3. Incidence (Upper 95th Confidence Interval)

+***Note: Data is missing for "Bournemouth", "City of London", and "Isles of Scilly".
+These councils are therefore optional***

 ## Joining the contest & Getting Started

 In order to join the contest, you will need to fork or download the repo.